UBC-MOAD/docs/ssh_access.rst

-This section is the about setting up secure, easy to use, terminal (command-line) access from your laptop to the EOAS Ocean Linux computers, and the Compute Canada ``graham`` High Performance Computing (HPC) cluster.
+This section is the about setting up secure, easy to use, terminal (command-line) access from your laptop to the EOAS Ocean Linux computers.

 The software technology we use to do that is called ``ssh`` (sometime lowercase, sometimes uppercase).
 :command:`ssh` is also the command that makes terminal/command-line connections between computers.